atumat/Hospital-Management/README.md

 Polymorphism-Poly and morphs are the two terms from which the word polymorphism is formed.
 Both poly and morphs refer to forms.
 It enables us to design methods that share a name but have various method signatures.
 It enables the developer to produce code that is clear, logical, legible, and robust.

+The code begins with a Welcome message for the user.

+Some inline functions are written.